-Acquire new customers for your traditional desktop apps through the Microsoft Store on Windows
+Traditional desktop apps in the Microsoft Store on Windows

-Bringing your app to the Microsoft Store adds another distribution channel for your traditional desktop app by making it discoverable to Windows customers, all while keeping your existing build production workflows.
-The new Microsoft Store on Windows supports Windows 11 alongside Windows 10, reaching more Windows customers.
+Bringing your Win32 app to the Microsoft Store adds another distribution channel for your traditional desktop app by making it discoverable to Windows customers right within Windows, all while keeping your existing build production workflows.
+The new Microsoft Store on Windows supports Windows 11 alongside Windows 10, reaching more Windows customers than ever.

-Finally, to support your apps without changes, we’re enabling you to bring your own commerce system for in-app purchases, and also use your own CDN or website.
+To support your apps without changes, we’re enabling you to bring your own commerce system for in-app purchases.

 When you use your own commerce system for your non-gaming apps, you keep 100% of the revenue (subject to the terms of your own commerce system provider and payment processor), and do not pay Microsoft anything for publishing or selling your app.
 There is no platform fee.